 The technical head is responsible for making sure that the event runs smoothly, without any technical glitch.

-The roles and requirements mentioned above showcase that the size of every department depends on the size of the event, and every department needs to be skilled & experienced (recruiters prefer it) in their space to make sure that not only does the event runs smoothly but also, all the elements are in perfect coordination with each other to ensure flawless guests’ & talent experience.
+The roles and requirements mentioned above for event industry showcase that the size of every department depends on the size of the event and every department needs to be skilled & experienced (recruiters prefer it) in their space to make sure that not only does the event runs smoothly but also, all the elements are in perfect coordination with each other to ensure flawless guests’ & talent experience.